 AliExpress is an online shopping site that represents another option for consumers who traditionally purchase items through eBay.
 In the AliExpress versus eBay battle, both sites provide distinct advantages for their customers and deciding which one to shop with often comes down to personal preferences.
-Proponents of either site can make strong arguments for choosing one over the other.
+Proponents of either website can make strong arguments for choosing one over the other.

 Whenever you find the same product on both sites, the odds are AliExpress is offering the item at a lower price.
 That’s because most of the sellers are manufacturers or wholesalers, whereas many of the sellers on eBay are, in effect, retailers who have to mark up the merchandise.